wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 I> ### Extract Common Structures
 I>
 I> You should always aim to extract as much reoccurring content for your base templates as possible.
-While it may be a hassle to do, the time you will save in maintenance will far outweigh the initial overhead of doing it upfront.
+While it may be a hassle to do, the time you will save in maintenance will far outweigh the initial overhead of doing it up front.
 I>
 I> *Thinking hurts, but it is better than doing lots of grunt work!*